andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 "I sure will Sweet T"

 <h4 class="article-subheader">This is it, Don't Get Scared Now</h4>
-I can't believe we've made it here.
+I can't believe it's finally here.
 The end of the road.
+The last hurrah.
+The final countdown.
 One more day of skiing then it's back to reality.
 I'm a little sad just thinking about it.

 I pack up my gear one last time and head to the slopes.
-It's about 45 minutes around the base of Wheeler Peak, the loftiest of peaks in the state, to Taos Ski Valley.
+It's about 45 minutes around the base of Wheeler Peak, the loftiest of all peaks in the state, to Taos Ski Valley.
 A light flurry of snow is falling as I pull into the parking lot & load onto the tractor-pulled open-air cattle car.

 As I near the base of the mountain the file clerk inside my brain can't even find the scribe.
+He's fully clocked out because I don't remember *any* of this.
-He must be completely checked out because none of what I'm seeing looks familiar.
-You would have thought that I would retained at least a faint recollection of the six-story Swiss chalet-style hotel and Bavarian village at the base of the hill.
+Memory is an imperfect record but you'd think I would have retained at least a faint recollection of the six-story Swiss chalet-style hotel and Bavarian village at the base of the hill.
 I only learn later that most of this was built within the past decade, after the 2013 sale of the resort and the $330 million